cm0x4D/j62056/doc/README.txt

 /*
  * Copyright 2013-14 Fraunhofer ISE
- *
+ * with contributions of the Institute of Systems Engineering, HES-SO Valais *
  * This file is part of j62056.
  * For more information visit http://www.openmuc.org